 Uber’s mission is “Transportation as reliable as running water, everywhere for everyone.”
 In other words, they aim to make transportation accessible at any time.

 The big question is, what CRM does Uber use?
-Uber uses LiveRamp as their CRM anonymizer.
-Essentially, they LiveRamp CRM to segment users into specific life-cycle stages.
-It allows them to craft personalized and targeted campaigns that resonate with the customers.
+Uber uses LiveRamp as its CRM anonymizer.
+Essentially, it uses LiveRamp CRM to segment users into specific life-cycle stages.
+This allows Uber to craft personalized and targeted campaigns that resonate with customers.

 – Dan Khosroshahi.